MozhganVD/PermutationLocationImportance/README.md

 # Permutation Activities Location Importance

-Supplementary material for the article *"Uncovering the Hidden Significance of Activity Locations in Predictive Process Monitoring"*
+Supplementary material for the article *"Uncovering the Hidden Significance of Activity Locations in Predictive Process Monitoring"* by Mozhgan Vazifehdoostirani, Mohsen Abbaspour Onari, Isel Grau, Laura Genga, and Remco Dijkman

 ## Getting Started